 The results of our analysis are presented in (4) and (5).
 The first two parts of these models are very similar.
 All of the parameters that are statistically significant in one of them are significant in the other and vice versa.
 For convenience, we will refer to p-values from (4).
 They suggest that both increased ADL and the unmet need for medical assistance are strongly associated with the higher amount of incurred expenditures (p < 0.0001 and p < 0.0008, respectively).
-The increased ADL is also strongly predictive of the higher probability of incurring expenditures (p < 0.0072); however, the unmet need is not strongly predictive of that same probability (p < 0.2473).
-Both gender and race also seem to be strongly associated with the higher probability of incurring medical expenditures; females seem to incur costs less often than males (p < 0.0001) and whites seem to incur expenditures more often than people of other races (p < 0.0002).
+The increased ADL is also strongly predictive of the higher probability of incurring expenditures (p < 0.0072); however, the unmet need is not strongly predictive of that same probability of incurring medical expenditures; females seem to incur costs less often than males (p < 0.0001) and whites seem to incur expenditures more often than people of other races (p < 0.0002).
 Finally, the older age is strongly associated with larger medical expenditures (p < 0.0007).